Sky0023/DoughtyBirdGame/README.md

 # DoughtyBirdGame
-It is a mobile game, similar as Flappy Bird game, and is made in Unity 2018.4.18f1
+It is a mobile game, similar as Flappy Bird game, and is made in Unity 2018.4.18f1.

+The game is made in C# language.

-The Start page will look like:
+The Start page of the game will look like:

 <img src="images/Screenshot.png" width="200" height="400">